TendrilApps/tendrils-cli/README.md

 - Items are grouped into subfolders by their [`group`](#tendrilsjson-schema) name

 ## Version Control & Synchronization
-- Tendrils itself does not have versioning or synchronization functionality, but the Tendrils folder is often placed inside a synchronized folder such as OneDrive, or under a version control system such as Git
+- Tendrils itself does not have versioning or synchronization functionality, but the Tendrils folder is often placed inside a synchronized folder such as OneDrive, or under a version control system like Git
     - In the case of Git, the `.git` folder would be at the top level of the Tendrils folder.
 The folder would be both a Git repo and a Tendrils repo

 # Tendril Styles